 What is an eye socket fracture?

-The eye socket, or orbit, is made up of the bones that surround the eye.
-The structure of the eye socket is designed to protect the eye from injury.
-However, if the bones around the eye are hit hard enough, they can break.
+The eye socket, or orbit, is made up of the bones that surround your eye.
+If the bones around your eye are hit hard enough, they can break.
 This is called an orbital fracture.

 What is the cause?

-Injuries that can result in an eye socket fracture include:
+Injuries that can cause an eye socket fracture include:

 What are the symptoms?

-- numbness (loss of feeling) in the eyelids, cheek, side of the nose, upper lip, teeth and gums
+- Numbness in your eyelids, cheek, side of the nose, upper lip, teeth and gums

-- nausea and vomiting (more common in trapdoor fractures)
+- Nausea and vomiting, which are more common in trapdoor fractures

-- trouble moving the eye in one or more directions
+- Trouble moving your eye in one or more directions

 How is it diagnosed?

-Your healthcare provider will ask about your symptoms and your injury, examine your eyes, and perform tests.
-Tests you may have are:
+Your eye care provider will ask about your symptoms and your injury, and do exams and tests such as:

-- a CT scan to look at the bones of the eye socket and to look for blood behind the eye
+- CT scan which uses x-rays and a computer to show detailed pictures of the bones of your eye socket and any blood behind your eye

 How is it treated?

 Some eye socket fractures need to be repaired and others do not.
-Your healthcare provider decides whether a fracture needs to be fixed based on:
+Your fracture may need to be repaired if:

-- whether a muscle is stuck between the broken bones
+- A muscle is trapped between the broken bones.

-If your eye was injured when the eye socket was broken, your eye also may need treatment.
+If your eye was injured when your eye socket was broken, your eye also may need treatment.

 How can I take care of myself?